Protect yourself and those around you from illnesses like COVID-19 & flu.

 About Us

-The SC Disability Vaccine Access Network was created to educate individuals in the disability community about the importance of the COVID-19 vaccine, provide help to overcome barriers to getting vaccinated, and to help those who want to get vaccinated to get the shot.
+The SC Disability Vaccine Access Network was created to educate individuals in the disability community about the importance of vaccines like COVID-19 and flu, provide help to overcome barriers to getting vaccinated, and to help those who want to get vaccinated to get the shots.

 Learn the Facts

 1 in 3 South Carolinians has a disability.
-People with disabilities are at high risk of severe sickness and potential death from COVID-19.
+People with disabilities are at high risk of severe sickness and potential death from illnesses like COVID-19 and the flu.
 It is important that people with disabilities get vaccinated, but you may be worried about the vaccine.
 We are here to help you learn more to make the best decision about vaccination.

 In a survey done by the American Association on Health and Disability, 27% of adults with disabilities said they would not be vaccinated or were unsure, based on vaccine hesitancy.